w3f/Grants-Program/docs/faq.md

 ### How do I apply if I want to keep information private?

-  For special cases that do not fit the regular grants structure, we provide [a form](https://docs.google.com/forms/d/e/1FAIpQLSfMfjiRmDQDRk-4OhNASM6BAKii7rz_B1jWtbCPkUh6N7M2ww/viewform).
-You can provide all application data by submitting this form, or submit the form with a reference to a pull request with data you are willing to make public.
+  For special cases that do not fit the regular grants structure, we provide alternative methods of applying.
+Please reach out to us by submitting an [Office Hours](office-hours.md) application to discuss your needs.

   Our [application template](https://github.com/w3f/Grants-Program/blob/e03a3e760846bfaf44352cb17a6763ff0fcf1a94/.github/pull_request_template.md?plain=1#L21) also offers the possibility to make the application public, but to keep its discussion private.